 - free flow speeds statistics

-- road conditions statistics
+- road conditions and lengths statistics

 - traffic statistics